anbox-cloud/discourse-docs/exp/applications.md

 config: {}
 ```

-Alternatively, [check the container logs](https://discourse.ubuntu.com/t/view-the-container-logs/24329) to troubleshoot problems in a container.
+Alternatively, [check the instance logs](https://discourse.ubuntu.com/t/24329) to troubleshoot problems in a container.

 When the application bootstrap succeeds, the base instance is automatically removed and the status of the application changes to `ready` indicating that the application is ready to use.